Events / Webinars

 • Dr Ruth Fox is Director of the Hansard Society and co-host of our weekly Parliament Matters podcast.
 She has written regularly about Private Members’ Bills and how they should be reformed.
 She has also given evidence to the House of Commons Procedure Committee on several occasions regarding reform of PMB procedures.

-Book your ticket here - all proceeds go to the Hansard Society’s 80th Anniversary Fundraising Appeal which helps fund our ongoing educational work.
+Purchase a recording - All proceeds go to our 80th Anniversary Fundraising Appeal which helps support our educational work.

 Read more